 We are now perplexed about how to handle our calendars if, for example, we prefer paper and much of the world revolves around digital.
 I routinely witness people get all apologetic when they pull out their paper planner as if they had just produced a folding road map or a slide rule.
 And really, those planners work great…at least until we forget them in the car, or lose them on a trip.
-It’s even worse when you have tech platforms that don’t sync, like when you’re a freelancer on Google, and your biggest client uses Outlook.
-Or your phone won’t “talk” to your computer.
-We all get meeting requests via email and when we click to accept we get a broken link or a blank page, which leads to additional steps we didn’t want to take.
+Digital calendars have their own challenges when platforms don’t sync, like when you’re a freelancer on Google and your biggest client uses Outlook.
+Or when your phone won’t “talk” to your computer.
+We've all gotten meeting requests via email and when we click to accept we get a broken link or a blank page - leading to additional steps we didn’t want to take.

-Between the two methods, I’ve found a groove that has not only kept me ]on top of appointments, but making steady progress on my theme for the year.
+None of this takes as long as it may sound - maybe, I don't know 10-15 minutes max a day?
+Between the two methods, I’ve found a groove that has not only kept me on top of appointments, but making steady progress on my theme for the year.
 Is it foolproof?
 No, but it’s close enough for me to feel comfortable and productive.
 You might choose a totally different ritual, but it pays to have one, and it doesn’t matter what the format is (or if it changes over time).
-The key is to work with it, look at it , and use it to your advantage.
+The key is to work with it, look at it, and use it to your advantage.

 Sara Skillen - Certified Professional Organizer®, coach, wife and mom, and serial list-maker.
 Excited to be in the process of becoming a Certified Organizer Coach.
 Learning to trust my intuition more every day.
 Shall we work together?